 The cost of hormone treatment is less than surgery, and the chance of complications are minimal.
 However, a recent meta-analysis of seven randomized clinical trials concluded that hormonal therapy was no more effective than placebo.

 Surgery is recommended for congenital undescended testes between the ages of 6 and 18 months (AUA Guidelines).
 Many experts are recommending surgery early, at around 6 months, to optimize testicular growth and fertility.
 For premature babies, corrected age is used to determine surgery timing.
-Fertility is improved if the orchidopexy is performed early.
+The longer the cryptorchid testis remains untreated, the greater the germ cell loss and the loss of fertility which is why early orchidopexy is the usual, standard remedy.
 Patients with bilateral undescended testes who receive orchidopexies as adults are almost always infertile and azoospermic; but there are now a few anecdotal reports of pregnancies achieved through assisted reproduction in this group.